DenkSchuldt/react-dialog/README.md

 # @denkschuldt/react-dialog

-> A dialog implementation for react.
+> A simple to use and customizable react dialog implementation.

 ## Installation
 ```bash